Tanvir Arafin

 Our research explores security opportunities in emerging computer architecture, examines the weaknesses in autonomous systems, and builds hardware-derived primitives for developing trusted computation frameworks.

-Our work has been published at flagship venues in hardware design and security, such as IEEE Transactions on Very Large Scale Integration Systems (TVLSI), IEEE Transaction of Computers (TC), ACM International Conference on Computer-Aided Design (ICCAD), and Asia and South Pacific Design Automation Conference (ASP-DAC).
+Our work has been published at flagship venues in hardware design and security, such as IEEE Transactions on Very Large Scale Integration Systems (TVLSI), IEEE Transaction of Computers (TC), ACM International Conference on Computer-Aided Design (ICCAD), Design and Automation Conference (DAC), Design, Automation and Test in Europe (DATE) Conference, and Hardware Oriented Security and Trust Symposium (HOST).

 We won the Best Poster/Demo Award at ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec) in 2025, the Best Hardware Demo Award: 2nd Place at IEEE International Symposium on Hardware Oriented Security and Trust (HOST), 2024 in 2024, IEEE TC Featured Paper of the Month in 2022, the Best Paper award at IEEE AsianHOST in 2018, the Best Paper Nomination in ACM GLSVLSI in 2017.